Language of instruction: English

 Candidates who are not offered a firm place are put on a waiting list and move up the list if other candidates decide to drop out.
 Late registrations will only be considered if there are places available on the course.

-Holders of a Master’s degree in European Studies are generalists that are prepared to take on leading positions in a variety of professional settings.
+Holders of a Master’s degree in European Studies are generalists that are prepared to take on leading positions in EU institutions and in a variety of other professional settings.

 Design, planning, submission of EU-project proposals, planning and managing of projects: project budgeting, project documentation, evaluation, validation and dissemination